In this post, we’ll look at 10 portable generator maintenance tips that you can use to keep your home generator primed and ready for when you need it.

 About Premium Electric

 As an Abbotsford electrical company, Premium Electric provides many types of electrical services including 24-hour emergency electrical services.
 Our work is warrantied and guaranteed for safety and quality.
+We also offer generator sales and maintenance services.

 Ask us about our safety electrical inspection services.